 - If the registered owner is a corporate owner, was the power of attorney given by the corporation or an officer?
 An officer cannot delegate the duties of a corporation by way of power of attorney.
 It must be given by the corporation.

 - Are the decisions being made solely for the benefit of the donor or is the attorney or another individual benefitting?
-If the donor is not benefitting, could the use be construed as a breach of fiduciary duty?
+If the donor is not benefitting, could the power of attorney use be construed as a breach of fiduciary duty?

-When using a power of attorney in a mortgage transaction, ensure that the lender will allow its use.
-Given the risk of fraudulent powers of attorney and challenges to mortgages as a result of breach of fiduciary duties, it’s important to disclose this when requesting title insurance.
-It may help you avoid delays in closing your transaction if the power of attorney, or circumstances for which it is being used, do not meet your title insurer’s requirements.
+When using a power of attorney in a mortgage transaction, always make sure that the lender will allow its use.
+It’s also important to disclose that a party is under power of attorney, when it’s time to order title insurance on the transaction.
+This can help you avoid delays that can happen if the power of attorney itself, or the way it’s being used, doesn’t meet your insurer’s requirements.